deeppavlov/chatsky/docs/source/user_guides/basic_conceptions.rst

     **script - flow - node**

 Let's assume that the only user scenario of the service is the chat bot playing ping pong with the user.
-I.E. the bot is supposed to reply 'pong' to messages that say 'ping' and handle any other messages as exceptions.
-The pseudo-code for the said flow is as follows:
+The practical implementation of this is that the bot is supposed to reply 'pong' to messages that say 'ping' and handle any other messages as exceptions.
+The pseudo-code for the said flow would be as follows:

 .. code-block:: text